Myopia: understanding short-sightedness in children

 What is myopia?

-Myopia, also known as short-sightedness, is a common condition that makes seeing objects at a distance appear out of focus.
-For example, when you’re watching the TV you may notice things seem blurry compared to when you’re reading a book.
+Myopia, is the medical word for short-sightedness.
+It's a common condition that makes seeing objects at a distance appear out of focus.
+For example, when watching the TV, the screen may seem blurry compared to when reading a book.
 It can usually be corrected by wearing prescription glasses or contact lenses.

 Typically, myopia starts during childhood (anywhere between ages six to 13), but it can develop in adults too.